adamburrows/selfhosted-containers/convertx/convertx.md

 podman-compose up -d
 ```

-Open http://localhost:3000 in your web browser and create an account with any email and password, e.g. user:password = admin@example.com:admin.
+Open http://localhost:3000 in your web browser and create an account with any dummy email and password.
+It's local so it doesn't matter!

+---

-## Converting Files
+## Demo - Converting Files

 1. Upload the file.
 ![Upload File](images/step1.png)